Recruiting and Hiring Policy and Procedure for Full-Time Faculty and for Professional Research Staff - New York, District of Columbia, and California

 EEO Tagline.
 In accordance with applicable law, all job postings shall include the following tagline: EOE/AA/Minorities/Females/Veterans/Disabled/Sexual Orientation/Gender Identity.

-Postings also may include the University’s broader Affirmative Action and Equal Employment Opportunity Policy Statement: “NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
+Postings also may include the University’s broader Affirmative Action and Equal Employment Opportunity Policy Statement: “NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.”

 Assistance.
 OEO is available for a range of services—including workshops—for department chairs, senior administrative staff, chairs of search committees, and faculty engaged in search and hiring processes.
 The Office of Academic Appointments provides support for Interfolio-related questions.